-The Department of Computer Science has a 3D Printing Lab, which allows our faculty and students to explore their new innovative ideas.
+The Computer Science Degree Program has a 3D Printing Lab, which allows our faculty and students to explore their new innovative ideas.
 The lab currently consists of a Ultimaker 2 3D printer that is powered by open source software for designing and building objects.

 The Ultimaker 2 provides a print speed of up to 300mm/s and 0.02mm layer resolution.